 - Symptoms.
 Doctors keep medical records about your problems.
 It’s easier to get compensated for legitimate pain complaints that are supported by medical tests the doctor does.
 So be honest and thorough about your symptoms.

 - Treatment.
 Sometimes the extensive treatment history is the most compelling picture of how bad you were hurt.
+You've also got to be honest with the doctor about whether the treatment works, or it can wreck you case.

 - Permanent injury or impairment rating.
 As medical experts, doctors can give trustworthy opinions that you are permanently injured.
 They can also express expert opinions about how your lasting injuries will affect your life and work.
 Doctors can assign impairment ratings that reflect the permanent damage caused by an accident; this can increase your compensation by confirming a more serious injury than you initially expected.
 Impairment ratings are vital in workers' compensation cases.